 If you’re suffering from a serious ailment and suspect that the cause is chemical exposure, it’s important that you act quickly and decisively.
 First, you should alert your employer of the dangerous condition as soon as possible, as this is a key part of a workers’ comp claim.
 Second, you should seek treatment from a doctor so that you can identify the cause of your illness.
 Extensive medical records are useful for both workers’ comp and injury lawsuits.

-Consult a Greensboro Workers’ Compensation Attorney
+Consult a Workers’ Compensation Lawyer in Winston-Salem

 As you can see, workers’ compensation claims and personal injury lawsuits involving chemical exposure can be very difficult, particularly if you don’t have an experienced lawyer on your side.
-Get advice about your case by working with a Greensboro workers’ compensation attorney from Lewis & Keller.
+Get advice about your case by working with a Winston-Salem workers’ compensation attorney from Lewis & Keller.

 The lawyers at Lewis & Keller understand both personal injury lawsuits and workers’ compensation claims, and we are ready to assist you in whatever way we can.
 Contact us today for more information about our services.